How Small Businesses Can Reduce Invoice Processing Costs by Automating Core Tasks

 The good news?

 You don’t need a big finance system to fix it.
-By automating a few core invoice processing tasks, small businesses can significantly reduce invoice processing costs—without replacing people or overcomplicating workflows.
+By automating a few core invoice processing tasks through automated invoice management software, small businesses can significantly reduce invoice processing costs, without replacing people or overcomplicating workflows.

 What Is the Real Cost of Processing an Invoice Manually?